HL7/phd/src/pagecontent/CoincidentTimeStampObservationProfile.md

 |Relative-Time|relative time|a sequence of ticks with 1/8<sup>th</sup> millisecond resolution|Observation.code.coding.code = 67983|
 |HiRes-Relative-Time|relative time|a sequence of ticks with microsecond resolution|Observation.code.coding.code = 68072|

+Standard Bluetooth Low Energy Health profiles (at the time of this writing) always use an Absolute Time.

 ### Subject
 The subject element points to the PhdPatient resource using the logical id of the Patient resource, for example 'Patient/123546'